 Read Raphael Bostic’s last post in our partnership with Home Matters.

 We have a long history of mobility.
 It’s one of the advances that set the New World apartfrom the Old.
 Our founders wanted us to move.
 They didn’t want us confined to the class we were born into or the name we were given or the land our parents could bestow on us.
 They wanted us to set out across this vast continent, and they didn’t want us to settle until we found a home we could call our own.

 In our last post, which also happened to be our first post, we introduced the Access to Opportunity project, including the first set of studies that will be undertaken as part of our larger research goals.
 Though we didn’t state it, the choice of those projects was driven by a conceptual policy framework that evolved as we conducted our initial site visits in San Diego, Portland and Seattle.

-by Dr. Raphael Bostic, President & Chief Executive Officer, Federal Reserve Board of Atlanta, Professor, University of Southern California, Price School of Public Policy and Sheryl Whitney, Partner, Whitney Jennings
+by Dr. Raphael Bostic, President & Chief Executive Officer, Federal Reserve Bank of Atlanta, Professor, University of Southern California, Price School of Public Policy and Sheryl Whitney, Partner, Whitney Jennings

 Opportunity.
 It has become the buzz word for policymakers across the political spectrum.
 From Paul Ryan to Barack Obama and Bernie Sanders to Donald Trump, everyone seems to trumpet the importance of Americans having access to good jobs, quality housing, strong education, healthy food, safe streets, clean air and water.
 But the more fundamental question is this: What can communities actually do to increase the likelihood that Americans have real access to opportunity?